scds/intro-regex/lessons/lesson2.md

 <img src="../assets/img/quant5.png" width="100%" style="border: 2px solid #000;">

-Let's break down this regular expression.
+Let's break down the regular expression used above.
 Here, we want to look for all numbers separated by two -'s, where the first group of numbers may or may not be surrounded by parentheses ( ).
 If we want to look for a single parenthesis, we have to add a backslash before them because they too are special characters.
 Since the parenthesis may or may not occur, we add a ? symbol after it, to show that it can match zero or one time.
 We do this for both the opening parenthesis and the closing parenthesis, and we get "\\(?\d+\\)?-\\d+-\\d+".

 {: .note }
 > Note that the above expression won't be entirely correct.
 If the sample text had something like "(455-455-4555" (with a single parenthesis), it would also match to it.
 The image below shows this.
 Ideally, we'd want to check whether both occur or neither occur.